 Your content is created with much effort and care.
 It doesn’t have to be thrown away after just one read from your audience.
 It should stay alive at your site, be read by new visitors and re-read by your most loyal visitors.
 At the same time, it should help your blog rank in Google.
 In this post, I will tell you about the importance of categories on your blog for both usability reasons and SEO.

 Most blogging sites seem to be creating content and then putting it away, making it hard or nearly impossible for new visitors to find your content.
 Posts seem to be written just to be read only once.
 There are no categories, no tags, no linking from one post to the other.
 For a new visitor on such a site, who wants to browse a bit, it is only possible to scroll through the archives.

-We are currently doing research for a new eBook called SEO for WordPress.
+We are doing a lot of research on SEO for WordPress so we see a lot of blogs passing by.
 For that purpose, I looked at a lot of blogs last week.
 Mom blogs, food blogs, blogs about blogging.
 And they all seem to make the same mistake.
 A quick check with my colleagues from the site review team confirmed my ideas: lots of blogs don’t have any categories of the topics they blog about.